Makeroni/Torkeroni/README.md

 The script creates a log file at the same path of torkeroni_setup.sh.

-Wew are planning to release a full distribution ready to use for Raspberry Pi with a built-in honeypot, stay tuned!!!
+We are planning to release a full distribution ready to use for Raspberry Pi with a built-in honeypot, stay tuned!!!